stoneskin/mc_stoneskin_welcomeplugin/readme.md

 ![screenshot](./screenshot.jpg)

-- Could reload the config with command
+- Could reload the config with command if have op permission

   - `/welcome` to display the welcome message
   - `/welcome reload` to reload the welcome message

+- support 1.16.1, 1.15.x and lower version.
 ------

 ## example of config.yml